How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Muscle building and joint mobility

-Good muscle mass around the affected joint is the most important factor for a smooth recovery.
-Especially with hip replacement (hip TEP) and knee replacement (knee TEP), the stronger the surrounding muscles, the better the new joint is guided and stabilized.
+Strong muscles around the affected joint are the most important factor for a smooth healing process.
+This is especially true for hip replacements (total hip arthroplasty) and knee replacements (total knee arthroplasty): the stronger the surrounding muscles, the better the new joint is guided and stabilized.

 Recommended exercises (after consultation with a doctor or physiotherapist):